-Provides jobs for students with financial need and encourages community service work and/or work related to the student's course of study.
+Provides jobs for students with maximum financial need and encourages community service work and/or work related to the student's course of study.
 The total award depends on level of need and funding level for the College.
 The FAFSA form is required.
+Funds are paid directly to the students and are not applied toward tuition and fees.